 Vis is truly stunning.
 The landscapes here will absolutely take your breath away.
 Check out some of the scenes in this video by Shoot Me Films.

-Flexible booking terms are now available for summer 2021!
+Book dates now for this coming summer sailing season!
 Learn all about the gay sailing experience.

 Vis Gay Travel Experiences

-Entrance to the blue cave is only possible if the sea is not too rough, but the other sites are accessible all the time.
+You can also arrange a tour with one of the local agencies to see the Green Cave and/or the Blue Cave.
+Entrance to the Blue Cave is only possible if the sea is not too rough, but the other sites are accessible all the time.

 I walked through these streets both during the day and night.
 The apartment entrances look like something out of a magazine!
 Closer to the waterfront there are many small shops selling high-end gifts and art as well.

-There are beautiful rock formations for cliff diving around the island.
-Make sure to spend a bit of time a Stiniva Beach.
-The water is clear and it is a great scenic, secluded spot.
+Stiniva Beach is a must-see, one of the beautiful rock formations for cliff diving around the island.
+The water is clear here in this scenic, secluded spot.